heidihuang-wav/quartz/content/Yearly/Yearly Goals.md

 ## 2024
 >[!todo] In progress

 I've set a goal for myself but will be keeping it private until the end of the year.
-I've heard mixed things about telling people about your goals—some say letting others know helps let them keep you accountable; others say telling others about your goals prematurely lets you get a dopamine spike without actually having done anything to get closer to your goal.
+I've heard mixed things about telling people about your goals—some say telling people lets those people keep you accountable; others say telling people about your goals prematurely gives you a dopamine spike (i.e. you get a reward without actually having done anything to get closer to your goal).

 I'm not sure what the case is for me, so I'm going to test things out.
 ## 2023